All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 Electromagnetic interactions drive atoms into molecules by lowering energy and releasing heat, trading exported entropy for localized structure.

 Star, molecule, and nation: different scales of self-organizing systems that trade energy flows for stability and order.
-All are dissipative structures differing only by degree.
+All are dissipative structures, differing only by degree.

 Why would this apply to us?
 A better question: why would it not?